5 lost streetcar routes in Toronto

 - Years active: 1973-1975 (TTC)

-- Route: During its brief existence, the downtown tourist streetcar loop ran on one of two routes: Queen and Spadina to Queen and Church, south to King then back west to Spadina and north to Queen, or Queen from Bay to Church, then south to Wellington, west to York, and north to Queen.
-Cars then headed west to McCaul, north to Dundas, and back over to Church back to the start at Queen and Bay.
+- Route: This downtown tourist streetcar loop ran on one of two routes.
+The first was along Queen from Spadina to Church, south to King then back west to Spadina.
+The second ran along Queen from Bay to Church, then south to Wellington, west to York, before heading up to Dundas and looping back to its origin.

 - Why it was lost: Though there had been other successful belt routes in Toronto, tourists failed to jump at the chance to ride a historic streetcar in a circle, even if transfers were available to other, more practical routes.
-The service was handed to a private operator in 1975 and cancelled entirely in the mid 1980s without ever serving more than 284 riders in a single day.
+The service was handed to a private operator in 1975 and cancelled entirely in the mid 1980s.

 Dupont/Dupont